A-Helberg/adlet/docs/hosting_your_own_adlet_instance.md

 See [Creating a Static Content Bucket](/docs/creating_a_static_content_bucket.mb)

-## Customizing the custom instance
+## Customizing the Adlet instance

 You will need to clone the repo locally so you can customize it to work with your settings.

-In the directory where you cloned Adlet, open `config/environment.js` file your favourite text editor.
+In the directory where you cloned Adlet, open the `config/environment.js` file your favourite text editor.

 In this file change the following fields with your own information from when you created your buckets